Bamboozalah/HailMary-Pivot-Tool/README.md

 ---

-## If you don't love it you can always:
+## If you don't like, love it- love it you can always:
 - Add more GitHub dorks or Shodan queries to the script
 - Use in workshops, tabletop exercises, or threat reports
 - Pair with `deep_recon` for domain → subdomain → pivot chaining